mrcustodio/pokedex/README.md

 yarn install
 ```

-Then run the dev server
+Then run the development server

 ```bash
 yarn dev